ropensci-archive/roweb2/content/blog/2017-10-13-rprofile-david-smith.md

 DS: A lot of it.
 I spend about half of any given day reading.
 It takes a long time, but every now and then you find this really cool stuff.

-> <h3>It’s one thing to be able to do really cool stuff in R or any other language, but until you can distill that down into something that other people consume, it’s going to be hard to sell yourself.</h3>
+> It’s one thing to be able to do really cool stuff in R or any other language, but until you can distill that down into something that other people consume, it’s going to be hard to sell yourself.

 KO: Do you have any last nuggets of wisdom for people starting out their careers in R?